radams78/TDA553-lab1/README.md

-The group members are Simon Adamsson, David Lewis and Albin Skeppstedt
+The group members are David Lewis, Simon Adamsson and Albin Skeppstedt